 Minor - A person younger than 18; includes individuals whose cases are under the jurisdiction of the adult criminal court.
+This term includes "juvenile" as defined by Section 208.55 of the Welfare and Institutions Code.

 Non-school day - A day when school is not in operation.
 It also applies when an individual youth is both not enrolled in school and not required to be in attendance.